 You can try this one with your leftover tri tip meat as well – oh so good!

 6. Smokey BBQ Turkey Pizza

-With old smoked turkey, the perfect solution is to make a BBQ turkey pizza.
+With old holiday meat, the perfect solution is to make a BBQ turkey pizza.

-Just like the California Pizza Kitchen does with BBQ chicken, all you need to do is add your smoked turkey.
+Just like the California Pizza Kitchen does with BBQ chicken, all you need to do is add your leftovers.

 Make your dough from scratch if you have the time.
 Or pop by the supermarket and get ready-made dough to cut your prep time in half.